 Organization: OIS is an independent, non-profit educational trust under Norwegian jurisdiction.
 It is led by a head of school and an administrative team.
 The school is governed by a board of trustees with responsibility for the financial health and long-term strategic direction of the school.
 Board membership is by appointment and includes members from the local business and diplomatic communities, as well as two school employees.
 Most board members are parents at the school.

 Community Activities Manager is a full-time resource that is dedicated to facilitating the transition to Norway of both students and families.
 This person is responsible for the family benefit program (covering settling in support, volunteering and networking opportunities, and a wide range of activities) and a comprehensive student after-school program.

-Faculty: In the 2021-2022 school year, OIS has 130 total staff including 104 teachers, 18 of whom are U.S. citizens, 14 host-country nationals, and 72 third-country nationals.
+Faculty: In the 2022-2023 school year, OIS has 130 total staff including 104 teachers, 18 of whom are U.S. citizens, 14 host-country nationals, and 72 third-country nationals.
 Our faculty and staff represent over 20 nationalities.
 All staff faculty have earned relevant degrees and/or certifications.